tdeheurles/hive/example/helloworld/part5.md

 [ ... ]
 ```
-Here is the long list of what you can choose.
+Here is a part of the long list of what you can choose.
 We will setup a cluster named `mycluster` in `europe-west1-b` with nodes of kind `n1-standard-1`:
 ```bash
 $ ./hive gcloud create_cluster mycluster europe-west1-b n1-standard-1
 create command can take a few seconds ...